 “This is a very special day to us, and that’s why you’ll be seeing cameras floating around everywhere because I wanted to put this on film, especially since this is the 125th anniversary of the Ryman Auditorium,” explained Reba.

 With no release date announced for the filming, cameras were able to capture Reba’s surprise guests from the evening.

-Kelly Clarkson and Trisha Yearwood joined for “Softly And Tenderly,” a title they recorded for Reba’s latest release, in addition to Linda Davis, who reunited for their 1993 Grammy-winning song “Does He Love You.”
+Kelly Clarkson and Trisha Yearwood joined during the evening show for “Softly And Tenderly,” a title they recorded for Reba’s latest release, in addition to Linda Davis, who reunited for their 1993 Grammy-winning song “Does He Love You.”
 The Isaacs joined Reba on stage.
 The family group recorded “In The Garden / Wonderful Peace” on Reba’s new album.
 Speaking of, the McEntire sisters—Alice, Reba, Susie and Jackie—joined each other in a rare appearance as a quartet for “I’ll Fly Away.”

 Although the Ryman Auditorium contains nearly half the audience of her residency gig with Brooks & Dunn at Caesars Palace, the audience rose to embrace the legendary entertainer after for performances of “Night The Lights Went Out In Georgia,” and “Is There Life Out There” for “Fancy,” which included the infamous red dress.